mastercomfig/hud-db/hud-pages/m0re-techno.md

 # Special Thanks

-everyone in huds.tf discord for heling me with any issues i had while editing the hud
+everyone in huds.tf discord for helping me with any issues i had while editing the hud

 ps: i might be forgetful to update on comfig, so be sure to check out the actual repo to get the most up-to-date version